martinthomson/http-replay/draft-thomson-http-replay.md

 Clients MUST NOT use early data in requests when a proxy is configured.

-An intermediary MUST NOT use early data when forwarding a request unless early data was used on a previous hop.
-That means that an intermediary can only use early data if the request that either arrived in early data or arrived with the `Early-Data` header field set to "1".
+An intermediary MUST NOT use early data when forwarding a request unless early data was used on a previous hop, or it knows that the request can be retried safely without consequences (typically, using out-of-band configuration).
+Absent better information, that means that an intermediary can only use early data if the request that either arrived in early data or arrived with the `Early-Data` header field set to "1".